Bittern

 Bittern's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Health data for Bittern shows positive outcomes overall, with mortality rates and health conditions similar to national averages.
-Common health conditions are relatively low among the general population but higher among older at-risk cohorts.
+Health data for Bittern residents shows positive outcomes, with mortality rates and health conditions broadly aligning with national benchmarks.
+The prevalence of common health conditions is low among the general population but higher among older, at-risk cohorts.

-Private health cover is at approximately 53% of the total population (~2,218 people), slightly above the average SA2 area's rate of 56.7%.
-The most prevalent medical conditions are arthritis and mental health issues, affecting 10.7% and 9.3% of residents respectively.
-About 62.9% of residents report no medical ailments, compared to 72.6% in Greater Melbourne.
-Working-age residents have a higher prevalence of chronic health conditions than average.
-Bittern has a larger senior population, with 27.6% aged 65 and over (1,156 people), compared to Greater Melbourne's 15.1%.
+Private health cover stands at approximately 53% of the total population (~2,218 people), slightly above Greater Melbourne's average of 56.7%.
+The most prevalent medical conditions are arthritis and mental health issues, affecting 10.7% and 9.3% of residents respectively, while 62.9% report no medical ailments compared to 72.6% in Greater Melbourne.
+Working-age residents have a higher prevalence of chronic health conditions.
+Bittern has 27.9% of residents aged 65 and over (1,168 people), higher than Greater Melbourne's 15.1%.
 Health outcomes among seniors present some challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health